 Not only that, shoppers buying Certified Refurbished get a money-back guarantee and 30-day hassle-free returns.
 As icing on the cake, all products are shipped in manufacturer-sealed packaging and include new accessories and manuals.

 How much can you save ordering refurbished?
 Let’s use this Bose Sound-Link Revolve portable Bluetooth speaker as an example, which retails brand-new for $200.
-On eBay, Bose is selling a Certified Refurbished version for $145.
 On Amazon, a Renewed version of the speaker is $180.

 And when it comes to headphones, eBay’s Certified Refurbished version of the Powerbeats 3 costs $70.
 On Amazon, a Renewed version is the same price — but with a much shorter warranty.